2022 Under-19 Cricket World Cup: Umpires

-Squads
+Squad

 Each team selected a squad of fifteen players for the tournament, excluding reserves, with South Africa being the first team to name their squad.
 Afghanistan's departure was delayed due to visa issues, resulting in their warm-up matches being cancelled.
 After taking part in the 2021 ACC Under-19 Asia Cup in the United Arab Emirates, the Afghanistan team flew from Dubai, via Manchester, to the Caribbean.
 As a result, some of the Group C fixtures were revised to accommodate Afghanistan's late arrival.